HigherState/dsentric/README.md

         ---Expected
 == NotFound

+TODO:
+ Delta testing
+ Santization and testing
+ Review Projections -
+    simply properties and projections, so can do use a property as a project Projections
+    Projections Should support WildCard key match, or regex key match maybe "$/*/"
+    Projection building ie  DProjection("nested" -> {​​​​​​​DProjection}​​​​​​​)
+  Delta

 ADD: Contract.property.$contains()

 Operation,  Can we have PathSetters that apply to all additional properties or values in a map or array... good for masking.
   Conditional mask remove flags?

-Projections, simply properties and projections, so can do use a property as a project